 To help combat drought small scale dams and water storage pits will be constructed to help preserve water within the agricultural systems.
 This will be done through selection of lower, or flood prone areas, and construction of simple earthen works to promote water storage.
 Associated with these water storage facilities will be simple-design irrigation systems which will be used to maintain the required moisture level in the fields/paddies.
 The water storage will also help with water supply to livestock on the farm.
 The constructions will be small-scale and use simple technology - this means they are more likely to be maintained post-project by the local farmers and can be repaired/enhanced in the future.

 Guinea-Bissau's Second National Communication to the UNFCCC (SEAT/DGA and Republic of Guinea-Bissau, 2011) and NAPA (Republic of Guinea-Bissau, 2006) highlight the relevant plans and policies for agricultural development and water resources management, where the construction of small-scale dams considered as an important adaptation activity to increase resilience of cropping systems.
 The 2013 National Plan of Agricultural Investment (PNIA) further promotes the adoption of integrated water resources management (IWRM).
-To assure safety of small dams and prevent harm, including to populations downstream, the project will undertake, when the full project will be designed, surveys, studies and assessments for identifying the risks and impacts of mini-dams on the villagers and plan possible mitigation measures.
-These undertakings will be based on the environmental and social safeguards, including gender mainstreaming policy, of the West African Development Bank (BOAD) and GEF as well as relevant national environmental and social regulations.
+Existing land use or water management plans (national or regional) currently do not cover downstream harm of small scale dams.
+It is frequent that traditional legislation that is not documented but used by the heads of the villages is applied.
+Identification of environmental conflicts, their mediation or possibilities for compensation are regulated in the Land Law (5/98, 1998) and Water Code (5a-92, 1992).
+In particular, the Law on Environmental Impact Assessment (EIA) (10/2010) rules that projects with expected significant adverse impacts on the environmental impacts and risks, comparison of alternatives and mitigation action, including in non-technical language.